pkmniako/OtherWorlds_Public/README.md

 As optional mods, you can use *Enviromental Visual Enhancments*, *Scatterer* and *Parallax* for a more visually striking collection of planets.

+You can also install [**Contract Configurator**](https://github.com/jrossignol/ContractConfigurator/releases) for a small collection of custom contracts.

 ## Changelog

 - **1.0.0**